Economic Problems and Legal Practice

 12. All materials should be submitted to the editorial office in electronic form by e-mail to the editorial office email@example.com.
 WA: +7 (916) 393-18-27

 Hrystalev Evgenij Yurevich - Doct. of Sciences in Economy, Professor, Chief Researcher of the Central Economic and Mathematical Institute of the Russian Academy of Sciences

 Popkov Sergey Yu. - Doct. of Science in Economy, associate professor, All-Russian Scientific research Labour Institute.
 Position, Moscow State Management University under the Moscow Government

 Semenova Eugenia Alexandrovna- Doct. of Sciences in Economy, professor, professor of department of Economic examination and financial monitoring of MIREA - the Russian Technological University

-Sitnov Alexey Aleksandrovich- the chief scientific editor of journal, Doct. of Sciences in Economy, professor, professor of Department of account, analysis and audit of Financial University under the Government of the Russian Federation
+Tregub Ilona Vladimirovna- Doct. of Sciences in Economy, Cand. od Science (Eng.), Professor, Department of Mathematics, Financial University under the Government of the Russian Federation

 Vyphanova Galina Victorovna - LLD, professor, professor of department of the ecological and nature-resource right of the Kutafin Moscow State Law University (MSAL)